-If your sponsor group chooses to wait for the arrival in order to arrange permanent housing, you must still arrange adequate temporary housing.
-Keep in mind that it is important to keep the newcomer(s) together and not separate them, even in temporary housing, as they have and are going through a traumatic experience and will want to be together for comfort.

-- When bringing the newcomer(s) to the temporary housing from the airport, you should clarify that this is not where they are expected to live in the long term and that you are working on arranging the permanent housing.
-Refer to page 20 for more information on housing. - If you are not given adequate lead time to prepare before arrival, or are unable to arrange for temporary housing for other reasons, contact Lifeline Syria and we will assist.
+- If your sponsor group chooses to wait for the arrival to arrange permanent housing, you must still arrange adequate temporary housing.
+Keep in mind that it is important to keep the newcomer(s) together and not separate them even in temporary housing, as they are going through a traumatic experience. - If you are bringing the newcomer(s) to temporary housing from the airport, please clarify that this is not where they are expected to live in the long-term and that you are working on arranging permanent housing.
+For more information on housing, see "Housing and Neighbourhood". - If you do not have adequate lead time to prepare before arrival or are unable to arrange for temporary housing, please contact Lifeline Syria and we will work to assist with temporary options or hotel offers.